This guide describes how you can use GR8 CRM Grails plugins to develop a simple web site with content authoring support.

 The GR8 CRM "ecosystem" currently contains over 40 open source plugins for use with Grails.
 Most of them were developed as part of some kind of enterprise application managing customers, projects, tasks, documents, etc.

-Each plugin contains functionality that supports a specific problem domain.
-For example the crm-task plugin contains functionality for scheduling tasks to be performed by people typically displayed in to-do lists or calendars.
-The crm-task plugin focuses on that specific domain and does not contain features for managing customers, projects or any other non-task related features.
+plugin focuses on that specific domain and does not contain features for managing customers, projects or any other non-task related features.

 Each GR8 CRM plugin was developed with this separation-of-concern philosophy.
 This makes it easy to develop a Grails application with just the functionality that is needed by assembling a set of GR8 CRM plugins covering they required features.
 No more, no less.
 The time is takes to develop an application can be heavily reduced by the use of pre-defined standard plugins.

-Two plugins stand out from the rest by being included in almost all enterprise applications no matter what business they were developed to support, crm-contact contains features for managing contacts/companies/addresses and crm-content contains features for content authoring and document storage.
-Almost all enterprise applications manages customers and some kind of digital content.
+Two plugins stand out from the rest by being included in almost all enterprise applications no matter what business they

 However there is one type of application that manages content but not necessary customers and that is a simple web site.
-The crm-content plugin can be used by web content authors to publish HTML pages on a web site.

-This guide describes how you can use GR8 CRM Grails plugins to develop a simple web site.
-The crm-content plugin makes it possible to add HTML pages in a content repository and make the pages publicly accessible.
+plugin makes it possible to add HTML pages in a content repository and make the pages publicly accessible.

-The crm-content plugin is "web-front" plugin.
+plugin is "web-front" plugin.
 Meaning it includes functionality to publish content on a web site.
-It does not include functionality for content authoring.
-A companion plugin crm-content-ui adds authoring support for content creators.

 Lets start from scratch and create a Grails application that when deployed to a web server will serve as a simple web site.